alannchang/reach-mastermind2024/README.md

 |format|plain|Returns response in a plain text|
 |rnd|new|Generate a new random numbers|

-- Any choice/combination of programming languages, tools, frameworks, etc. are permitted within reason(e.g. a game framework should not be used to implement the Mastermind game)
+Any choice/combination of programming languages, tools, frameworks, etc. are permitted within reason(e.g. a game framework should not be used to implement the Mastermind game)

-## Features

 ## Stack/Technologies